adq8z9/le_accounting_nip/fan03.md

-# fan 03
+# fan 02

-## Accounting ledger / journal
+## Accounting report

-Represents ledger structure for which the accounting is to be done.
-And specifies meta-data of this ledger structure.

-Ledger events can be issued preconfigured by someone and then used / referenced by the accounting entity, or the accounting entity makes its own ledger structure events.
-When updated backwards compatibility has to be ensured by the issuer.
+Represents an accounting report based on the accounting data from the other fan.

-## Format of accounting ledger event
+## Format of accounting report event

 ~~~yaml
 {